HackBloomfield/hackbloomfield.github.io/_schedule/devposthowto.md

 timesort: 900
 time: "9:00"
 location: A103
-description: go to this if you've never been to a hackathon before
 ---
+go to this if you've never been to a hackathon before